 This is critical for slowly improving your video campaigns effectiveness.
 There's only one platform that really helps you here and that is Vimeo.
 YouTube will simply not permit you to update videos in a convenient or split testing kind of way.

 Historically, many financial and knowledge firms have developed a tendency to hide their expertise by simply writing about or illustrating their capabilities.
+The logic is false, yet it feels so right - to protect your unique knowledge and insights from competitors.
+However, that's literally putting competitors before clients.
+Is that the kind of priority you'd advise any other firm to take?
+To put clients second?
+Thought not.
 And if that's you, and you're pivoting to something new, we hail you.
 Your hope now might be that by producing new videos, you will reveal more.
 Shine brighter.

 So don't hide your intellectual property, or talk in general rather than specific ways, or mask your key processes, beliefs, or strengths from competitors.
 Unless you have a wholly patented and totally original process, this kind of hiding is dangerous.